Gluten-Free Small Batch Lasagna

 Egg – You will need 1 egg

-Butter – You will need a few tablespoons to butter the baking pan
+Butter – Just a few tablespoons to butter the baking pan

-Parmesan Cheese – I like to grate it fresh but you can use your favorite brand
+Parmesan Cheese (OPTIONAL) – I like to grate it fresh but you can use your favorite brand

 Mozzarella Cheese – Shredded mozzarella cheese